-Given the evidence presented from this piece, the strongest driver is iterative cooperation.
-Europol's prior space within the realm of international police agency cooperation seems to have spurred states to engage in cooperation with other states through the organization and with Europol personnel themselves even if states established a cybercrime unit that preexisted EC3.
+Given the evidence presented in this piece, the strongest driver for participation in Europol is iterative cooperation.
+Europol's prior space within the realm of international police agency cooperation seems to have spurred states to engage in cooperation with other states through the organization and with Europol personnel, even if states had already established a cybercrime unit that predated EC3.
 Contributing to this willingness to cooperate also seems inherent to the problem of cybercrime; that is, effective mitigation must be international in scope.

-Cooperation by substitution and cooperation for selfreliance on the other hand, are weaker drivers.
-As seen in the case of Denmark, an above-average ICT sector size in terms of percentage of employment does not lessen the value that its cybercrime unit places on Europol's utility in fighting cybercrime.
-Observations of the types of support that Europol gives also seems to focus readily on operational support and information exchange, effectively supplanting capacity building as the most frequent and most important type of interaction.
+Cooperation by substitution and cooperation for self-reliance, on the other hand, are weaker drivers.
+As seen in the case of Denmark, an above-average ICT sector size in terms of the percentage of employment does not lessen the value that the state's cybercrime unit places on Europol's utility in fighting cybercrime.
+Observations on the types of support that Europol gives also seem to focus readily on operational support and information exchange, effectively supplanting capacity building as the most frequent and important type of interaction.
 Again, it seems that reputation and ability play directly into how states act within Europol.
-The organization's structure and services lends itself to direct support of law enforcement operations.
+The organization's structure and services lend themselves to direct support to law enforcement operations.
 The ability to provide known, effective services can be construed as a precondition to states cooperating within an IGO on an operational basis.

 More data from other Europol member state police agencies must be taken into account before drawing further policy implications.
-The current version of this project only observes two states which both have higher-than-average technology sector size in terms of ICT employment percentage

-[94].
-The next step would be to see if data obtained from member states with lower-than-average technology sector size provides similar results to those of the states examined so far.
+The current version of this project only observes two states, which both have a higher-than-average technology sector size in terms of ICT employment percentage[94].
+The next step would be to see whether data obtained from member states with a lower-than-average technology sector size would provide similar results to those of the states examined so far.
 Furthermore, there exist no competing IGOs or NGOs that have codified intelligence-sharing agreements and anti-cybercrime capabilities to the extent that Europol has.
-Therefore, it is difficult to discern if the organization is seen as a focal institution due to a lack of available competition.
-The lack of a competing agency without Europol's reputation cannot be tracked to measure its comparative utilization, weakening the ability to establish a direct causal link between

-Europol's existence and its image as a "focal" institution.
+Therefore, it is difficult to discern whether the organization is seen as a focal institution due to a lack of available competition.
+The lack of a competing agency without Europol's reputation cannot be tracked to measure its comparative utilization, weakening the ability to establish a direct causal link between Europol's existence and its image as a "focal" institution.

-Nevertheless, the preconditions of reputation and known competence must be taken into account as an important consideration should IGOs and NGOs want to encourage international members to cooperate, whether against cybercrime or some other matter of international security.
-In his interview, Amann summed up the biggest factor in one word: "trust".
-It is not just trust in one's partners, however; it is trust that cooperation leads to successful operations.
-This indicates that the overhead necessary to convince states to cooperate is very large, but once that overhead is met, states no longer need much convincing.
+Nevertheless, the preconditions of reputation and known competence must be taken into account as important considerations should IGOs and NGOs want to encourage international members to cooperate, whether addressing cybercrime or some other matter of international security.
+In his interview, Amann summed up the biggest factor in one word: "trust."
+This is not just trust in one's partners, however; it is trust that cooperation leads to successful operations.
+This indicates that the overhead necessary to convince states to cooperate is considerable, but, once that overhead has been established, states no longer need much convincing.